Tuimoala Lolohea: 2022

 On 28 May, Lolohea played for Huddersfield in their 16-14 2022 Challenge Cup Final loss against Wigan.
 Lolohea managed only one successful conversion from five attempts in the match.

 In the third group stage match at the 2021 Rugby League World Cup, Lolohea scored two tries in Tonga's 92-10 victory over the Cook Islands.

+2023

+Lolohea played 26 matches with Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+2024

+Lolohea played 25 games for Huddersfield in the 2024 Super League season finishing with 16 try assists as the club once again finished 9th on the table.

+2025

+Lolohea was limited to just 14 games for Huddersfield in the 2025 Super League season as the club finished 10th on the table.